-Simon asks "I have been working in my job for the last 8 months but I have never received a contract of employment.
+Simon working in retail banking asks "I have been working in my job for the last 8 months but I have never received a contract of employment.
 Is this right?"

 You must receive a written statement of 5 core terms within 5 days of starting your job: